mumerfarooq/umr.io/data/blog/strategy-is-not-x.md

 layout: PostLayout
 ---

-The world the filled with either bad strategy or imitations of it.
+The world is filled with either bad strategy or imitations of it.
 As for most things in life, it is easier to identify a terrible version than it is to recognise a good one.

 To my surprise, I enjoyed reading [Good Strategy/Bad Strategy: The Difference and Why It Matters](https://www.amazon.com.au/Good-Strategy-Bad-Difference-Matters/dp/0307886239).
 Below are my top learnings from the masterpiece.
 You can also skip to the bullet point [TLDR](#TLDR) section at the bottom.